AGwillmkawy1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #3.
 A script that displays the contents of the /etc/passwd and /etc/hosts

 #4.
 A script that displays the 10 lines of the /etc/passwd

+#5.
+A script that displays the first 10 lines of the /etc/passwd